GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 1

 Marker
--Converting data markers with the lookup: {":": "no-data-availible"}
+- Converting data markers with the lookup: {":": "no-data-availible"}

 Date of notification
--A6:A180 Got 'Date of notification' as datatime types in column A -Format to single day URI pattern.
+- A6:A180 Got 'Date of notification' as datatime types in column A
+- Format to single day URI pattern.

 Period

 Cause of death
--B5:T5 Selected category items as 'Deaths involving COVID-19, 'All deaths'2019 Comparison
+- B5:T5 Selected category items as 'Deaths involving COVID-19, 'All deaths'2019 Comparison

 Source
--B4:R4 Selected source items as '['England and Wales (ONS data)', 'England (ONS data)', 'England (CQC data)', 'Wales (ONS data)', 'Wales (CIW data)']'.
+- B4:R4 Selected source items as '['England and Wales (ONS data)', 'England (ONS data)', 'England (CQC data)', 'Wales (ONS data)', 'Wales (CIW data)']'.
 Please note - we'll be splitting these into an area  dimension and a seperate 'Source' attribute in post.
--Split the cells extracted as 'Source' into seperate Source and Area columns
+- Split the cells extracted as 'Source' into seperate Source and Area columns

 Area
--Split the cells extracted as 'Source' into seperate Source and Area columns -Converted all area labels to 9 digit ONS codes.
+- Split the cells extracted as 'Source' into seperate Source and Area columns
+- Converted all area labels to 9 digit ONS codes.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure